atmosx/argosnap/README.md

 ## Configure

-Run `install` for the script to create the configuration file like:
+Run the following command for the script to create a configuration file like:

     $ argosnap -i config

-Then we configure the `config.yml` file which looks like this:
+You'll see the location of the newly created configuration file on your terminal.
+Then you need to configure the `config.yml` file which looks like this:

     ---
     :email: sample@email.com